michalpokusa/django-extended-makemessages/README.md

 ### Sorting messages by `msgid`

 Django's `makemessages` command sorts messages based on location in the source code.
-This leads to situations where code refactoring can change in the order of messages in the `.po` file.
-As a result, the version control system shows a lot of changes that do not reflect the actual changes in the code and are confusing.
+This leads to situations where code refactoring can change the order of messages in the `.po` file.
+As a result, the version control system shows a lot of confusing changes that do not reflect the actual changes in the code.

 Below you can see, that despite only adding the `"Delivery"` message, the diff shows more changes.